vernaillen/harmonics-website/content/en/trancedance.md

 showToc: false
 hideCreatedDate: true
 ---

+At the moment we don't have any new sessions planned.

+Subscribe to the :MailchimpExternalLink to stay informed about upcoming sessions.

 ### Blindfolded meditative free dance

 By dancing blindfolded and no longer letting visual stimuli in, you can sink into your body more easily and other sensations become stronger.